-Free throw golf is arguably the easiest shooting drill to obtain badge points fast.
-The barrier of entry isn’t high, with the only requirement being that you need to have a satisfactory three-throw rating; usually around 55-60.
+Free Throw Golf is arguably the easiest shooting drill to obtain badge points fast.
+The barrier of entry isn’t high, with the only requirement being that you need to have a satisfactory free throw rating: usually around 55 to 60.

 With that rating, a player should be able to hit their free throws at a good rate.
 More than likely, they will be able to finish every drill with at least two stars or 450 badge points.

-Before participating in the drill, it is recommended that you spend some VC to upgrade your player’s free throw rating to about 60 to increase your chances of getting more than one star.
+Before participating in the drill, it is recommended that you spend some VC to upgrade your player’s free throw rating to about 60, which will increase your chances of getting more than one star.

-Corner threes is another recommended drill for those looking to get shooting badge points as fast as possible.
+Corner Threes is another recommended drill for those looking to get shooting badge points as quickly as possible.

-For finishing badges, fatigued finishing is one of the easiest drills to take advantage of.
-This drill is built towards bigger players or even smaller players with a decent driving layup (70+) or close shot rating.
+For finishing badges, Fatigued Finishing is one of the easiest drills to utilize.
+This drill is geared towards bigger players – or some smaller players with a decent driving layup (70+) or close shot rating.

-Like fatigued finishing, contested finishing is another straightforward drill that is easy to execute.
-The payout reward is a little higher at 750 badge points for three-star finishes.
+Like Fatigued Finishing, Contested Finishing is another straightforward drill that is easy to execute.
+Furthermore, the payout reward is a little higher at 750 badge points for three-star finishes.

-Essentially, you only need to master one of the two moves (Reverse Layup or the Euro-step) to find success in this drill.
+Essentially, you only need to master one of the two moves (Reverse Layup or the Euro-Step) to make the most of this drill.

-From experience, the close shot rating or driving layup does not need to be particularly high to find success.
-It also doesn’t hurt to have the “Acrobat” badge equipped to increase your finishing rate at the rim.
+From experience, the close shot rating or driving layup don’t need to be particularly high to find success here.
+That said, doesn’t hurt to have the Acrobat badge equipped to increase your finishing rate at the rim.

-In the playmaking category, outlet passing is by far the easiest drill to complete.
-The drill is self-explanatory – all you need to do is grab rebounds and throw outlet passes to a teammate.
+In the playmaking category, Outlet Passing is, by far, the easiest drill to complete.
+The drill is self-explanatory – all that you need to do is grab rebounds and throw outlet passes to a teammate.

 Like many drills in the facility, the defenders are not exactly elite, so completing passes in this drill will not be tough.
-Even bigger players with a lower pass rating and no ball-handling abilities should be able to come out of the drill with at least two stars or 450 points.
+Even bigger players with a lower pass rating and who are lacking in ball-handling abilities should be able to come out of the drill with at least two stars or 450 points.

 For smaller guards with a high pass rating, you should come out of this drill with a score of at least 750.

 Charge is the easiest drill to garner badge upgrade points for defense and rebounding.
-All you need to do is park yourself under the basket and hold (O,B) and try to draw contact from the attacker.
+All that you need to do is park yourself under the basket and hold (O/B) and try to draw contact from the attacker.